 Welcome to Financial Aid

 You should gather federal income tax returns and W2 forms for yourself and your parent(s).
-If you or your parent has not yet filed your federal income tax return, then you can estimate income information and subsequently update the FAFSA when your tax returns are complete.
+If you or your parents have not yet filed your federal income tax return, then you can estimate your income information and subsequently update the FAFSA when your tax returns are complete.

 You can complete the FAFSA online at www.fafsa.gov.
 The data entered on the FAFSA will be used to calculate an Expected Family Contribution (EFC).
 The EFC is used by the Financial Aid Office to determine eligibility for federal, state, and institutional aid.